gregcube/spooky_scoreboard_daemon/README.md

 **Linux fails to recognize the device when connected via the USB extension cable that is accessible inside the coin door.
-It does work however when connected directly to the UP board, or when using a USB hub connected to the USB port inside the coin door; plug QR scanner into hub, and hub into USB port.
+It does work however when connected directly to the UP board, or when using a USB hub connected to the port inside the coin door; plug QR scanner into hub, and hub into USB port.*

 This has only been tested on games with the "UP" computer board.
 It has not been tested on the mini-PC that was used in later